 The hassle of renting a car, getting to Kruger and then driving through the park by myself (possibly missing a lot of wildlife and wasting a lot of time in the process) immediately made this option a non-starter.

 And so I opted for a tour with African Budget Safaris.

 This great company, who are based in Cape Town, operate tons of different organised Kruger excursions, either as stand-alone trips or as part of longer African overland or wildlife tours, all at the budget end of the market.

-They have such a huge range of options, and such an expert knowledge of the area, that they are able to match your dates, your age and the level of luxury you require to your perfect trip.
+They have such a huge range of options, and such expert knowledge of the area, that they are able to match your dates, your age and the level of luxury required for your perfect trip.